Average Living Cost in Detroit: Monthly Budget, Rent & Essentials

 transportation cost comparison detroit

-Transportation will likely be one of your larger monthly expenses in Detroit: a single adult spends about $9,840 annually and a family of four roughly $16,505, driven by choices between driving and public transit.
+Transportation will likely be one of your larger monthly expenses in Detroit.
+A single adult may spend about $9,840 per year, while a family of four may spend much more.

 Taxes, Recreation, and Neighborhood Differences